Published: April 2021 | Updated: January 2023

 While you work on getting your puppy fully vaccinated, be sure to avoid situations where they may be susceptible to pathogens, such as dog parks, kennels, doggy daycare, and training classes.

-So, now that you understand the puppy immune system and a little more about it works, you can use this knowledge and tools such as FullBucket’s Puppy Probiotic and a well-managed vaccination schedule to help ensure your puppy has a strong immune system that will protect them throughout their life!
+So, now that you understand the puppy immune system and a little more about how it works, you can use this knowledge, tools like FullBucket’s Puppy Probiotic and a well-managed vaccination schedule to help ensure your puppy has a strong immune system that will protect them throughout their life.